battis/partly-gcloudy/README.md

 - Method parameters are the names used in the corresponding `gcloud` CLI tool documentation, camelCased.
   `gcloud projects describe PROJECT_ID_OR_NUMBER` becomes `gcloud.projects.describe({ projectId: 'flim-flam-1234' })`
-- Methods are typed to hint their parameters, which are passed as object arguments for to facilitate hyper-aggressive type-checking in a loosey-goosey manner.
+- Methods are typed to hint their parameters, which are passed as object arguments to facilitate hyper-aggressive type-checking in a loosey-goosey manner.
 Argument order is too much to worry about.
   `gcloud.projects.describe({ projectId: 'flim-flam-1234' })`
-- Methods are information-agnostic -- if you don't pass some or all of the arguments, they'll ask you for what they need.
+- Methods are information-agnostic -- if you don't pass some or all of the arguments, they'll interactively ask the user for what they need.
   `gcloud.projects.create()` works.
 If it really can't be done, it will fail with a demonstrative error.
-- All methods are asynchronous.
+- All "verb" methods are asynchronous.
 - All input is validated to the extent possible.

 #### `gcloud.*.input*()` and `gcloud.*.select*()`